Michał Szpak: Early life

 Michał was born in Jasło, a small town in southern Poland.
-His older sister Marlena is an Opera singer born from his father Andrzej Szpak's first marriage.
-After the split, father Szpak got married for the second time, from this relationship was born Damian, Michał, and Ewa.
-The couple split when Michał was 10.
+His older sister Marlena is an opera singer born from his father Andrzej Szpak's first marriage.
+His father then remarried, and Michał was born along with siblings Damian and Ewa.
+His parents split when Michał was 10.
 Because of this and a job offer, his mother moved to Italy.
-The Szpak children kept living in Poland with dad, and used to visit mom during holidays.
-Brother Damian became one of the greatest support for the young Michał due to his excentricity.
+The Szpak children kept living in Poland with their father and visited their mother during holidays.
+His brother Damian became an early source of support for Michał due to his eccentricity.
 His early music influences included Queen, Muse, Zbigniew Preisner, David Bowie and Michael Jackson.
-As a high school student together with his friend, Kamil Czapla, Szpak was part of the Whiplash band playing mostly hard rock style music.
+As a high school student, together with his friend Kamil Czapla, Szpak was part of the hard rock band Whiplash.
 Over the years, he has admitted that unlike his older sister, he has never taken any formal music lessons.
 Szpak currently resides in Warsaw, where he is pursuing a psychology degree at the University of Social Sciences and Humanities.